awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 The callback URL in the app client settings must use all lowercase letters\.

-To enable an IAM user to configure a load balancer to use Amazon Cognito to authenticate users, you must grant the user permission to call the `cognito-idp:DescribeUserPoolClient` action\.
+To enable a user to configure a load balancer to use Amazon Cognito to authenticate users, you must grant the user permission to call the `cognito-idp:DescribeUserPoolClient` action\.

 ## Prepare to use Amazon CloudFront<a name="cloudfront-requirements"></a>